Gi60s/openapi-enforcer/README.md

 ## Enforcer.prototype.response

-Get functions that provide details and functionality that is associated to a request and its response.
+Get functions that provide details and functionality that is associated to a components and its response.

 `Enforcer.prototype.response ( { code, contentType, method = 'get', path } )`